Best WordPress Plugins to Use After Successful HubSpot Migration

 • WPvivid (Free & Paid): This plugin creates complete website backups (files and databases) for easy migration or transfer to another hosting.

-• UpdraftPlus (Free & Paid): Creates regular backups of your website files and database, allowing easy restoration in case of issues.
+• UpdraftPlus (Free & Paid): Creates regular backups of your website files, including all site files and database, allowing easy restoration in case of issues.

-• Duplicator (Free & Paid): This powerful plugin allows you to easily create complete backups of your entire website, including themes, plugins, content, and database.
+• Duplicator (Free & Paid): This powerful plugin allows you to easily create complete backups of your entire website, including all site files, themes, plugins, content, and database.

 Source: WordPress.org (WPvivid)